static-frame/static-frame/doc/source/articles/nptyping.md

     ) -> np.ndarray: ...
 ```

-Such type annotations are insufficient: most have strong expectations of the shape or `dtype` of passed arrays.
+Such type annotations are insufficient: most interfaces have strong expectations of the shape or `dtype` of passed arrays.
 Most code will fail if a 3D array is passed where a 1D array is expected, or an array of dates is passed where an array of floats is expected.

 Taking full advantage of the generic `np.ndarray`, array shape and `dtype` characteristics can now be fully specified: